ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 36. Set a fake account for curious people to explore the capabilities of the to-do list <- 2/10/2024

 Tickets
+- Re-introduce Kiswahili button + adjust CSS for navbar elements to fit 3 elements instead of 2 (50% -> 33.33%)
 - Use JavaScript to enable change between English and Kiswahili
 - Set a good colour scheme for website
 - Investigate how to design a personal website